- Front page

 The umpires

 The umpires make the decisions about the rules, maintain the game, resolves the issues risen during the game, work as inter mediator in the fights and scores all the acts.
-The umpires may choose to end the game, if they see fit (For example, if the game has become stuck in a situation, where three players are spending their days hiding in their basements in utter terror).
+The umpires may choose to end the game, if they see fit (for example, if the game has become stuck in a situation, where three players are spending their days hiding in their basements in utter terror).

 Players' safety, privacy and bystanders